-- The SOTS Office should continue publicizing proper procedures and continue offering training.
-In particular, to reinforce the need to prepare all cards for election prior to the election day and prior to the pre-election audit. - Fewer cards are being duplicated at the districts, and it is important to continue reiterating that cards must never be duplicated.
-Any cases of duplication should recorded in the moderators' logs and be brought to the attention of the SOTS Office with a documented explanation of why this is necessary. - It is important for the districts to report any problems during pre-election testing (and any card problems) to the SOTS Office as soon as possible upon completion of the tests.
-In particular, if a tabulator offers to format a card (this happens when the card is unusable), the district should not format the card, but contact the SOTS Office. - It is important for the districts report to the SOTS Office any unexpected behavior of the tabulators that seem to necessitate a restart or a memory card reset.
+- It is important for the districts report to the SOTS Office any unexpected behavior of the tabulators that seem to necessitate a restart or a memory card reset.
 It would be helpful if moderators' logs contained records of machine restarts, perceived causes, and reasoning for the restart or reset.
 There was at least one documented case of a tabulator malfunction during this primary election.
 In such cases it is strongly recommended that the problematic tabulator is tested by the Center personnel (either at the district or in our laboratory). - The current number of cards with unreadable data (junk data) continues to be high.
-We have determined that weak batteries are the primary cause of this.
+Previously we have determined that weak batteries are the primary cause of this (although there appear to be a few cards that fail despite having fresh batteries).
 The vendor developed a new non-volatile, battery-less memory card, and our ongoing evaluation continues to confirm their compatibility with the AV-OS machines used Connecticut.
-A limited pilot using the new cards was successfully performed in Vernon.
+A limited pilot using the new cards was successfully performed.
 It is expected that a broader pilot deployment of the new cards by the SOTS Office will occur in the near future.
 The use of the new card should eliminate the major cause of memory card failures. - It is important that cards sent for the pre-election audit are selected at random.
 One card randomly selected from four cards in each district is to be randomly selected for the audit.
 While the districts are encouraged to submit all malfunctioning cards to VoTeR Center, all such cards need to be identified separately from the cards randomly selected for the audit. - When a sufficiently large collection of cards is selected randomly for audit, the results of the audit meaningfully represent the overall State landscape and help identify technological and procedural problems that need to be solved.
 Should the selection not be at random, for example, by avoiding sending duplicated cards in for audit, the results are less representative, and may lead to masking technological problems.
 Therefore training should continue stressing the need to submit appropriate cards for the pre-election audit. - Lastly, it is important that the date and time of the AV-OS tabulators are set up correctly at LHS and at the districts.
 If this is not done correctly, the appearance may be created that the cards were not used consistently with the proper conduct of an election.
+We have determined that the clock was removed from the LHS tabulators used to program cards for Connecticut.
+This is the main cause of incorrect dates/times in the memory cards.
+The SOTS Office addressed this issue with LHS and LHS responded that this will be rectified in time for future elections.